 However because this audience works in a business environment, high response rates can be much harder to achieve.
-This is perhaps the biggest challenge when conducting in-depth interviews with executive professionals.
+This is perhaps the biggest challenge when conducting in-depth interviews (IDIs) with B2B leaders and decision-makers.

 What is Executive Interviewing?

 Executive interviewing involves an interviewer speaking with business professionals or experts within a particular industry.

 Corporate decision-makers often include titles such as Owners, Presidents, Vice Presidents, CEO, and CFOs – all titles who have the power to decide where their budget dollars will be spent and what direction they’d like their organization to grow in.

 For this reason, many B2B businesses are hoping to speak to these c-level executives to better understand their goals, budgets, and needs for the coming month, quarter, and year.

 So much so, organizations with this objective hire market research firms to either recruit business professionals to respond to a survey, take part in an interview, or administer the entire executive interview process.

 Learn more about what makes B2B market research different.

 An executive interview typically involves a professional interviewer asking corporate decision-makers a series of questions by phone or in person.